 Now, what is the other law that forbids someone from doing things that may cause unnecessary apprehension to another community or group of people?
 It is something that politicians have often called on when religiously sensitive issues are discussed and has warned others with.

 It is called the Sedition Act of which Section 3(1) defines among others, to raise discontent or disaffection amongst the subjects of the Yang di-Pertuan Agong or of the Ruler of any State or amongst the inhabitants of Malaysia or of any State or to promote feelings of ill-will and hostility between different races or classes of the population of Malaysia.

 Ignorance of the law is not a good defence, so the legal world says.
 So it was a surprise when I read this:-

 Abdul Gani said the actions of the two reporters might have hurt the feelings of the people but he was satisfied that they did not intend to offend anyone and it was an act of sheer ignorance

-Still remember the rally allowed to demonstrate on the court’s decision to allow the use of the word “Allah”?
-We got religion places burned down in the end.
+Still, remember the rally allowed to demonstrate on the court’s decision to allow the use of the word “Allah”?
+We got religious places burned down in the end.

-It is easy to say now that nothing had happened and find it easier to sweep things under the carpet but did the AG made a mistake?
-Did the AG by saying that there is no case due to “sheer ignorance” have sent the wrong signal to potential wrongdoers who in future, out of “sheer ignorance” may intentionally offend and caused unimaginable damages?
+It is easy to say now that it was due to sheer ignorance and since nothing had happened, it can be swept under the carpet but did the AG made a mistake?
+Did the AG by saying that there is no case due to “sheer ignorance” have sent the wrong signal to potential wrongdoers who in future, who out of “sheer ignorance” may intentionally offend and caused unimaginable damages?

 The Attorney-General should “appreciate the severity” of the conduct of two reporters of a Malay-language periodical who had allegedly desecrated the holy eucharist of the Catholic church and not dismiss their actions off-hand, said Catholic Lawyers Society, Kuala Lumpur, president Mabel Sabastian.